silviuoprea/checkthat/task3/README.md

 - **subtask-3a--english-v1.0 [2021/04/06]** - Sample data for task 3a is relaeased, consisting 50 news article.
 (Released)
 - **subtask-3a--english-v1.0 [2021/04/15]** - 2nd batch of data will be released (scheduled)

+## Copyright Agreement

+The data in the research collection provided for CheckThat!
+2021 task 3 may only be used for research purposes.
+Portions of the data are copyrighted and have commercial value as data, so you must be careful to use it only for research purposes.
+Due to these restrictions, the CheckThat! task-3 collection is not open data.
+Please send the signed form to fakenewstask@gmail.com .
+Please click below to download the Agreement- <a href="https://gitlab.com/checkthat_lab/clef2021-checkthat-lab/-/blob/master/task3/checkthat2021_task3_datasharingagreement.pdf"> Data Sharing Agreement</a>

 ## Contents of the Task 3 Directory
 We provide the following files: